 At KE-630, Good Shepard Isinya Student Center, all the children begin their Saturday at 9 a.m. with spiritual learning.

 No more than three children from the same family can be registered in our Child Sponsorship Program, though each country may choose to limit this to fewer children so they can help a larger number of families.

 My name is Peninah Esianoi Pashile.
 I was a sponsored child at Imaroro Child Develoment Center in Kenya.
-I would like to share my story with you and hope that it will be an inspiration and encouragement to all who are dedicating their time and resources to releasing children from poverty in Jesus’ name.
+I would like to share my story with you and hope that it will be an inspiration and encouragement.

 As I write this, there are tears splattered on my keyboard and mascara smeared on my cheeks.
 I’m not much of a crier, perhaps being desensitized as a result of reading painful stories every day.
 But this video of Jimmy Wambua meeting his sponsor has made me cry like a baby.